Geoffrey C. Kellow

 |Office:||2A59 Paterson Hall|

-Dr. Kellow is an Associate Professor of Humanities specializing in the History of Ideas.
+Professor Kellow is an Associate Professor in The College of the Humanities and the Department of Political Science.
+He specializes in the History of Ideas.
 Professor Kellow earned two bachelor’s degrees from Concordia University and McGill University in Political Science (1994) and Philosophy (1996) respectively.
 Following his undergraduate studies, he pursued graduate degrees in political science.
-Dr. Kellow earned his Master’s in political science, with a specialization in political theory, from McMaster University in 1998.
-He then went on to earn a Doctorate in Political Science at Carleton University in 2003.
-Dr. Kellow was an instructor in the Political Science Department at Carleton University from 2004-2006.
-Most recently he taught in the Anthropology, Economics and Political Science Department at Grant MacEwan College in Edmonton, Alberta.
+Dr. Kellow earned his Master’s in political science, with a specialization in political theory, from McMaster University (1998) and a Ph.D in Political Science from Carleton University (2003)

 History of Political and Economic Thought